mataku/danger-ktlint/README.md

 # danger-ktlint

-Lint kotlin files using ktlint command lint interface.
+Lint kotlin files only changed files in a pull request using ktlint command lint interface.

 ## Installation